Stoner19/BismuthTools/README.md

 File placement

-The files should be placed in the /bismuth folder on your Windows installation folder.
+The files should be placed in the /bismuth folder on your installation folder.
 They could possibly be placed elsewhere but I haven't tested this yet.

 miners.db